Spatio-Temporal-Network Point Processes for Modeling Crime Events with Landmarks: Model estimation

 We now discuss the estimation of model parameters based on the Maximum Likelihood Estimation (MLE) approach \citep{reinhart2018review}.
 The units for measuring the event time and distance are days and kilometers, respectively, throughout the model estimation and empirical experiments.

-We first estimate the base intensity $\{\mu_{cl}\}_{c\in \mathscr{C}, l\in \mathscr{L}}$ by the average number of observed crime events with mark $c\times l$ over a street segment and time interval of unit length (\textit{i.e.}, one kilometer and one day).
+We first estimate the base intensity $\{\mu_{cl}\}_{c\in \mathscr{C}, l\in \mathscr{L}}$ as the average number of observed events with mark $c \times l$ per space-time unit (\textit{i.e.}, per kilometer per day) divided by a constant, which serves as a hyperparameter to adjust the baseline intensity and can be selected via cross-validation.
+In our experiments, perform 4-fold cross-validation on the training set and select 50 from the candidate set $\{1, 2, 5, 10, 20, 50, 100\}$.
+We observe that an overestimation of the base intensity (e.g., using a dividing constant of 1) will suppress the learned triggering effects, causing the model to underestimate event dependencies and degrade in predictive performance.
+In practice, this constant value can be chosen by cross-validation or informed by domain knowledge.
 Other non-parametric procedures for estimating the base intensity using stochastic declustering \citep{mohler2011self, zhuang2019semiparametric} or kernel density estimation \citep{mohler2014marked, reinhart2018self, yuan2019multivariate} have been adopted in previous literature on modeling self-exciting crime events.
 Compared with these methods, our approach provides a more computationally efficient procedure, particularly for large-scale crime data sets (\textit{e.g.}, more than 10,000 crimes) \citep{reinhart2018review}, and avoids the model identification issue when Gaussian kernels are used in both base intensity and influence kernel \citep{reinhart2018self}.
+Additional results are provided in Appendix~\ref{app:non-para-base-estimation}, demonstrating the estimation accuracy and computational benefits of our method compared with traditional stochastic declustering.
 By estimating base intensities for various crime types and urban functional regions, our approach also captures the heterogeneity in event occurrence across both geographic space and mark space.

 The influence kernel is estimated by maximizing the log-likelihood function of the point process model \citep{daley2003introduction}.
 We denote the parameters in the influence kernel as $\theta \coloneqq \{\{\bm{b}^r, \bm{W}^r\}_{r=1}^{R}, \{a_{cl, c'l'}\}_{c, c' \in \mathscr{C}, l, l' \in \mathscr{L}}, \beta, \sigma\}$.
 The log-likelihood function of observing $\mathcal{H}_T = \{(t_i, s_i, c_i\times l_i)\}_{i=1}^{n}$ on $[0, T] \times \mathcal{S}$ is given by